12 Most Beautiful + Best USA Cities to Visit in Fall

 There you have it.
 My favorite autumn cities.
 The United States is full of plenty of other cities that could be added to the list but I chose to include only those I had personally visited in autumn.
 So what’s your go-to best USA city to visit in fall?
 Do you have one that should be added to my list?
 I’d love to hear what it is.
 Drop me a comment and let me know.

 Planning a fall trip soon?
-Here’s the most helpful websites I use when I plan a trip:
+Here’s the most helpful websites I use when I plan a vacation:

 - For flight info and tickets prices for these USA fall, cities shop prices on Skyscanner.com, Kayak or Google Flights.